Zol

 - Gels were a common monster in the dungeons of the 1987 NES game, The Legend of Zelda.

-- In the same game, Zols were also a common monster, which split into two gels when hit.
+- In the same game, Zols were also a common monster, which split into two gels when hit by the wooden sword.
+(The other swords killed it outright, and obtained goodies in the process.)

 - Several of the attacks are a reference to the 1989 NES game A Boy and His Blob.
 In the game you can cause your friend Blob to change into various shapes by giving him different flavors of jellybeans.